esa-esdl/esdl-core/doc/intro.rst

 The focus of this document is therefore clearly on the description of the data and on the methods to access and manipulate the data.

-In the final version, it is meant to be a self-contained documentation that enables the user to independently reap the full potential of the Earth System Data Cube.
+In the final version, it is meant to be a self-contained documentation that enables the user to independently reap the full potential of the Earth System Data Cube (ESDC).
 Developers may find a visit of the `project's git-hup pages <https://github.com/CAB-LAB>`_ more enlightening.

 Scope
 =====

-The Product Handbook gives a general overview of the `data cube's structure <cube_explanation.html#What is the Data Cube?>`__ and provide some examples to illustrate `potential uses of the system <cube_scenarios.html#What can I do with the Data Cube?>`__ .
+The Product Handbook gives a general overview of the `ESCD's structure <cube_explanation.html#What is the Earth System Data Cube?>`__ and provide some examples to illustrate `potential uses of the system <cube_scenarios.html#What can I do with the Earth System Data Cube?>`__ .
-The main part is considered with a detailed `technical description of the data cube <cube_usage.html#How can I use the Data Cube?>`__
+The main part is considered with a detailed `technical description of the ESDC <cube_usage.html#How can I use the Earth System Data Cube?>`__
 , which is accompanied by the full `specification of the API <api_reference.html#CAB-LAB API Reference>`__.
-Finally, all data-sets included in the data cube are listed and described in the `annex of the Product Handbook <annex.html#Annexes>`__.
+Finally, all data-sets included in the ESDC are listed and described in the `annex of the Product Handbook <annex.html#Annexes>`__.

 References
 ==========

+.. todo:: GB add more references here

 1. CAB-LAB's webpage: http://www.earthsystemdatacube.net